Lascar: Mascarene Islands

-Lascars in Britain
+Britain

 Lascars began living in England in small numbers from the mid-17th century as servants as well as sailors on English ships.
 Baptism records show that a number of young men from the Malabar Coast were brought to England as servants.
 Lascars arrived in larger numbers in the 18th and 19th centuries, when the British East India Company began recruiting thousands of lascars (mostly Bengali Muslims, but also Konkani-speaking Christians from the northern part of Portuguese Goa and Muslims from Ratnagiri District in the adjacent Maharashtra) to work on British ships and occasionally in ports around the world.
-Despite prejudice and a language barrier, some lascars settled in British port cities, often forcibly due to ill-treatment on British ships as well as being unable to leave due to restrictions such as the Navigation Act and abandonment by shipping masters.
+Lascars made up the largest group of South Asian workers in Britain.
+The majority of lascars were Muslim but there significant numbers of Catholics and Hindus.
+Despite prejudice and a language barrier, some lascars settled in British port cities, often escaping ill-treatment on their ships as well or being unable to leave due to restrictions such as the Navigation Acts and abandonment by shipping masters.
 Shipowners would face penalties for leaving lascars behind.
 This measure was intended to discourage settlement of Asian sailors in Britain.

-Lascars often lived in Christian charity homes, boarding houses and barracks and sometimes cohabited with local British women.
+Lascars in Britain often lived in Christian charity homes, boarding houses and barracks and there were a few instances of cohabitation with local women.
 The first and most frequent Indian travelers to Britain were Christian Indians and those of European-Asian mixed race.
 For Muslim Indians considerations about how their dietary and religious practices would alienate them from British society were brought into question but these considerations were often outweighed by economic opportunities.
-Those that stayed often took British names, dress and diet.
+Those that stayed often adopted British culture, dress and habits.
 Although the Indian presence in London during the 19th century mainly constituted male lascars and sailors, some women were included.
 In the Limehouse and Shadwell areas of London, many lascars formed communities in the Oriental Quarter, areas where they could form connections and retain degrees of fellowship.
 Conditions in the quarter, however, were no better than that of the streets.
 Joseph Salter, a Christian missionary known for his work with lascars, once stated that “We are now fairly in the Oriental Quarter; there are several houses here devoted to Asiatics, presided over by Chinese, Malays, and Indians according to the country of the Asiatic seeking companionship, how shamelessness has its premium and admirers, and honestly truth and self-respect are trampled in the dust.
 Here disease and death decked in gaudy tinseled robes allure the victim to the grave.”
 Overcrowding in dilapidated accommodation was all too often a sight; slime, dirt and excrement a common experience of life in the Oriental Quarter.

-A small number of lascars settled down and married local British and Irish women, at least partly due to a lack of Asian women in Britain at the time, leading to small multiracial communities in port towns.
-Some of them converted to Christianity (at least nominally) as it was legally required to be Christian in order to marry in Britain at this time, the most famous case being Sake Dean Mahomed, who converted from Islam to Christianity in order to marry his Irish wife Jane Daly.
+A small number of lascars settled down and married local white women, at least partly due to a lack of Asian women in Britain at the time, leading to small multiracial communities in port towns.
+Some of them converted to Christianity (at least nominally) as it was legally required to be Christian in order to marry in Britain at this time.